 Men and women are equally affected, although men tend to have more severe symptoms.
 Acne may present in childhood and persist through adulthood, but these forms of acne are not covered in this article.

 Acne is a disorder of the pilosebaceous unit (hair follicle and associated sebaceous gland).
-Increased sebum production (such as due to androgenic hormones), bacterial colonisation (P. acnes) and inflammatory mediators due to innate immune system activation (likely to the presence of bacteria) all play a role.1
+Increased sebum production (due to androgenic hormones), bacterial colonisation (P. acnes) and inflammatory mediators due to innate immune system activation (likely due to the presence of bacteria) all play a role.1

 Acne is typically precipitated by natural hormonal shifts that occur during puberty but may also be precipitated or exacerbated by other hormonal imbalances that lead to excess androgens.
 This can include endogenous (due to polycystic ovarian syndrome or congenital adrenal hyperplasia), or exogenous (steroids or testosterone) androgens.